 In retaliation, the sultan killed some of Genghis’ ambassadors.
 He attacked the clan and killed a lot of people whiles keeping good workers.

 Genghis Khan’s Death

 Genghis Khan died on the 18th of August 1227.
-Based on his request and also his tribe’s customs, his body was buried close to his hometown near the Onon River.
-His grave (burial site) was unmarked, as he also requested, several years prior to his death.
+Based on his request and also his tribe’s customs, his body was buried close to his hometown near the Onon River in modern-day Mongolia.
+As he had requested several years prior to his death, his grave (burial site) was unmarked,

-The actual cause of his death still remains a mystery, with several sources giving varying accounts of how he died.
-For instance, an account from The Secret History of the Mongols suggests that Khan died as a result of the injuries he sustained after falling off a horse during hunting.
+The actual cause of Genghis Khan’s death still remains a mystery, with several sources giving varying accounts of how he died.
+For instance, an account from The Secret History of the Mongols suggests that Khan died as a result of the injuries he sustained after falling off a horse during a hunting exercise.

 There’s another side of the story that states that he wasn’t killed by a horse injury but in battle with the Xi Xia tribe.